isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2023-05-24-post-In–Work Poverty and the Challenges of Getting By among the Young Phase 2.md

 | **Type of Grant** | Social Science Research Thematic Grant |
 |

-New vulnerabilities are being created by the new disrupted economy.
-This project seeks to gain new insights on the kinds of “in-work” poverty (i.e experiencing poverty while being employed) that the working class are experiencing.
-It will focus on the challenges faced by less educated young workers (aged between 21 and 40) and their efforts at advancement, an area that has received less attention.&nbsp;&nbsp;
+This project is an extension of the research project awarded in the 2018 SSRTG call to gain deeper insights on the kinds of “in-work” poverty (i.e experiencing poverty while being employed) that the young working class are experiencing.

-Using traditional and technology-based mixed methods, the project will gain deep and wide understanding of the lived realities of younger low-waged workers through surveys, interviews, ethnographic studies, and data inputs using a mobile application.&nbsp;&nbsp;
+The project will gain deeper and wider understanding of the lived realities of younger low-waged workers through surveys, interviews, and focus-group discussions with relevant parties such as employers, unions and government agencies.